Email Marketing

 Keep Your Email Signature Simple

-According to statistics, the overall average email open rate is 16.97%, with a 10.29% CTR.
+According to statistics, the overall average email open rate across all industries is 37.27%, with a click rate of 1.36% as of December 2024.
 This means very few recipients will open your email, and fewer will click on your CTA.

 But that’s not the only problem.